ntalluri/spras-benchmarking/README.md

 `File_compare.py` - Optional: I used this script to compare 2 network input files I received to confirm they were in fact the same input I needed for my Omics Integrator input.
 Can be used to compare any 2 files passed in as paths.
 This was specific to my case so if you use the input files here you do not need to run this.

 1_Dummy_Node_Add - Run 1st: Determines the largest prize value within our input prizes file and adds 3 dummy nodes all assigned with the highest prize to our input file.
 Outputs a new prizes file with the nodes added.
-USE THIS prize1_dummies FILE AS YOUR PRIZE INPUT FILE TO SPRAS
+Processes raw prizes file into the prize1_dummies file.
+Use this prize1_dummies file as your input to SPRAS.

 2_Node_Summary_Histo - Run 2nd: Takes the pathway-summary file and creates a histogram of the node results that were collected with prizes.
 Helps begin to understand the outputs.